ballerina-platform/ballerina-distribution/examples/nats-basic-reply/nats-basic-reply.md

 # NATS service - Send reply to request message

-NATS supports the Request-Reply pattern using its core message distribution model, publish and subscribe.
+NATS supports the Request-Reply pattern using its core message distribution model, publish, and subscribe.
 A request is sent to a given subject and consumers listening to that subject can send responses to the reply subject.
 In this example, the NATS service is used to send replies to incoming request messages.

 ::: code nats-basic-reply.bal :::